 Limit small talk

 This may seem extreme but socializing with co-workers is one of the top five greatest time-wasting activities.
-You can limit small talk by scheduling lunches, team activities, and planned time for socialisation within the team.
+You can limit small talk by scheduling lunches, team activities, and planned time for socialization within the team.

 Adaptability is key